-The following system message calls and their respective callbacks need to be managed by your process, by either responding directly to the process sending the request or by using the sys module.
+The system message calls in Table 10-2 and their respective callbacks need to be managed by your process, either by responding directly to the process sending the request or by using the sys module.

-Table 10-2. system requests and messages
+Table 10-2.
+System requests and messages